-So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices/herbs to color it.
-So my powdered makeup only includes a few ingredients that I always have in my pantry and I can mix it up quickly, and adjust the color easily when the seasons change.
+So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices to color it.
+My powdered makeup only includes a few ingredients that I always have in my pantry.
+I can mix it up quickly and adjust the color easily when the seasons change.

 This face powder needs to be applied very lightly, it’s meant to be a sheer powder that just helps even out your skin tone.
 If you need something heavier to cover blemishes or more obvious skin imperfections, this is probably not what you’re after.
 But if you want a sheer powder, this is what I use:

 Now I have no sensitivities to any of these natural ingredients.
 Of course you’ll want to be aware of your own skin sensitivities to determine if this is right for you.
 I love it!
 To mix it up I start with plain ole cornstarch & color the cornstarch with cinnamon for a little bronzy color.
 In the summertime I like to add just a touch of cocoa and/or nutmeg for a darker powder.
 You’ll have to experiment with the combination that works for your skin color.
 My complexion is considered olive so this is what I mix up for myself:

 - 1/2 teaspoon Cinnamon

 Now here’s the hard, complicated, labor-intensive step: I mix it all together until all ingredients are thoroughly combined.
 Really, THAT’S IT!!

 …and here’s a little fun turn of events, I recently went on a treasure-hunt on our property .
 I found a very old and very cute little metal-lidded milk glass jar.
 It will be perfect to store my homemade face powder!